Freeze-in and Freeze-out in a Right-Handed Neutrino Extended MSSM with a Seesaw Mechanism: Seesaw extensions of the MSSM

 \subsection{Models with sterile (s)neutrinos}

-The simplest of models with sterile neutrino superfields is that of Dirac neutrinos.
+The simplest of models with sterile-neutrino superfields is that of Dirac neutrinos.
 We extend the MSSM with three right-handed neutrino superfields $N^{c}_{i}$ (with lepton number $L=-1$), which are singlets under the SM gauge group.
 We write the superpotential in the form

 where flavor indices are suppressed.
 The neutrino masses are then given by

 where $\tan\beta =v_{u}/v_{d}$ and $\langle H_{u,d}\rangle = v_{u,d}/\sqrt{2}$.
 While there is some uncertainty in the absolute scale of neutrino masses, we generally end up with $y^{\nu}\sim 10^{-13}$.
 This is the only model where neutrino masses are generated without lepton number violation.